djvill/APLS/doc/how-to-use/extract-with-csv.md

 <!-- the tooltips for the layers on this page are different than the tooltips on the search page for some reason -->
 <!-- you also can't shift-select multiple layers at once? -->

-The drop-down menu at the bottom of the page allows you to select the file format for the exported transcripts.
+The drop-down menu at the bottom of the settings allows you to select the file format for the exported transcripts.

 After specifying your desired settings, clicking the _Export_ button will cause a progress bar to appear as APLS processes your export request.
 Once the export is finished, you will be prompted to save a `.zip` file containing all of the exported transcripts in your selected file format.